Meet the Trustees

 Wendy Simkins has spent the last twenty years living in Kent.
 She has three grown up daughters, one of whom ran the Flora London Marathon for the Kent Air Ambulance, as it was known then, in 2001.
 Wendy worked part time for a company specialising in maritime security where she was responsible for the training of security officers on cruise ships.
 She has worked with a number of charities and was a governor of a grammar school in Ashford.
 Wendy considers it a privilege to have been appointed to the Board of Trustees where she has special responsibility to the volunteers.

 Patrick is an employment lawyer and Partner at TWM Solicitors, based in Guildford.
 He was Managing Partner of the firm from 2000 to 2005 and again from 2009 to 2013.
-He has been involved with the Kent, Surrey & Sussex Air Ambulance Trust since 2011 when the charity was nominated as TWM’s principal charity to support - a position it has retained ever since.
+He has been involved with Air Ambulance Kent Surrey Sussex since 2011 when the charity was nominated as TWM’s principal charity to support - a position it has retained ever since.